-The issue for businesses is that 2019 is going to be another headache.
-After just getting over the shock of the GDPR, the ePrivacy Regulation 2019 sets out an entirely new list of rules on the safeguarding of electronic communication data.
-The regulation will apply in particular to all aspects of marketing concerning ePrivacy cookies, instant messaging apps and any interacting through the Internet of Things.
-The ePrivacy Regulation will only harm organisations (and inadvertently individuals) if they choose to ignore or fail to invest in the necessary compliance requirements.
+After GDPR, the ePrivacy Regulation 2019 has brought a list of new rules that businesses must comply with in order to remain compliant.
+The regulation applies, in particular, to all aspects of marketing concerning cookies, instant messaging apps and any interaction through the “Internet of Things”.
+The ePrivacy Regulation will only harm organisations (and inadvertently individuals) if they choose to ignore or fail to invest in the necessary compliance requirements and risk incurring penalties.

-In the same vein, where GDPR has enhanced the trust aspect between a compliant company and their customers, the ePrivacy Regulations need embracing.
+In the same vein, where GDPR has enhanced the trust aspect between a compliant company and its customers, the ePrivacy Regulations need embracing.
 Proactive companies, and marketers in particular, who ensure they show transparency about the consumer data they collect or track will surely gain the trust of their customers.

 Technological advances are on the rise with AI machine learning and communications collecting, storing and sharing valuable information.
 Therefore, it is crucial to ensure the safekeeping of that data and ensure compliance with regulations.